Haile Gebrselassie: Retirement

 In 2012, Haile ran in the Tokyo Marathon and, after surging to the lead and putting a gap on the field with 6 km to go, faded and finished in 4th, in a time of 2:08:17.
 However, he bounced back to win the Vienna Half Marathon in 1:00:52, catching Paula Radcliffe who was given a 7:52-minute head-start.
 He was not selected for the Olympic marathon team, but after winning the Great Manchester Run with a fast time of 27:39, beating marathon world record holder Patrick Makau, world marathon leader Ayele Abshero and Olympic marathon medallist Tsegay Kebede, by a distance of over 100 metres, he decided to aim for a place in the 10,000 m race.
 He attempted to earn an Olympic spot at the Fanny Blankers-Koen Games in Hengelo, the stadium in which he had broken four world records.
 However, in extremely hot weather he finished seventh with a time of 27:20.39, sixth amongst Ethiopians, and did not qualify for the 2012 Summer Olympics.
 However, he did appear at the opening ceremony as one of the eight flagbearers who brought the Olympic flag into the stadium.
 Another outing at the Fukuoka Marathon, however, saw him enter as the favourite but drop out at 32 km.

 On 14 April 2013, Haile won the open field of the Vienna City half marathon with a time of 01:01.14.
 He set his first over-40 world record with a time of 46:59 for 10 miles in Switzerland, on 15 September 2013.
 He took 3rd overall in the 2013 BUPA Great North Run, 32 seconds behind the winner Kenenisa Bekele and 31 seconds behind the reigning Olympic and world champion Mo Farah.

 Haile has announced his retirement from competitive running after finishing 16th in the Great Manchester Run on Sunday 10 May 2015.
 It brings to an end a 25-year career in which he claimed two Olympic gold medals, eight World Championship victories and set 27 world records.
 "I'm retiring from competitive running, not from running.
 You cannot stop running, this is my life," he told BBC Sport.

-Haile remains the world record holder in the 10-mile run.